spaced-out-thoughts-dev-foundation/spaced-out-thoughts-dev-foundation.github.io/docs/index.markdown

 <br>

-<h2 style=" font-family: 'Playwrite IT Moderna', cursive"> A small Ruby shop determined to make programming smart contracts as easy as possible. </h2>
+<h2 style=" font-family: 'Playwrite IT Moderna', cursive"> A small Ruby and Go shop experimenting in visual programming with a knack for performance engineering. </h2>

 <br>

 ***

 <h2>Portfolio</h2>
-* [Digicus](digicus): a block-based programming language supporting visual construction, manipulation, and comprehension of smart contracts
+* [Digicus](digicus) [original work]: a block-based programming language supporting visual construction, manipulation, and comprehension of smart contracts

 ***